Skip to content

 Mindfulness resources

-The NHSGGC pain service offers mindfulness-based treatments to support self-management.
-Information on how mindfulness is used in the pain service, as well as audio recordings of short mindfulness practices.
+The NHSGGC pain service recommends mindfulness-based treatments to support self-management of chronic pain.
+On the paindata.org website you will find some information on how mindfulness is introduced in the pain service, as well as audio recordings of short mindfulness practices.

 Welcome to the website for the NHS Greater Glasgow and Clyde Pain Service.
 These pages contain information about the Pain Service, as well as online resources to support people living with chronic pain.